 When we are competent at regulating our feelings, we are more resilient and less likely to be thrown off course by change or adversity.
 Yoga and meditation retrain the limbic system, the part of the brain responsible for emotional responses.
 We are taught to recognise what we are feeling each moment (Self Awareness) then to process the emotion as a passive observer.
 This ability to think before acting creates mindful and effective leaders.
 Many of the errors made by leaders in the spotlight can be attributed to a lack of self-awareness.

 Yoga Reduces Stress

-Stress is more contagious than the flu and a stressed leader will spread this epidemic throughout his organisation.
+Stress is more contagious than the flu and a

 Yoga effectively inhibits the stress response, moving us out of the ‘fight or flight’ state that many of us dwell in as standard.
 There are numerous emotional, mental and physical health risks associated with prolonged stress including depression, insomnia, hair loss, weight gain and a reduction in sex drive.
 As well as this, stress inhibits creative thinking and effective decision making, drawing energy to ‘firefighting’ rather than growth and innovation.
 Integrating yoga into our routine might just be the best leadership training we will ever do.
 Try this simple exercise today, seated or lying down:

 • Close your eyes and focus attention on the breath.
 Notice where in the body you feel the breath.
 The length and depth of each inhale and exhale

 • Move attention to the brow, the point between the eyebrows and imagine softening this area, releasing tension